adrianbautista/data-science-course/notes.md

 - we want to generalize our model (particularily with data we haven't seen yet)
 - pruning an already built tree if it's too specific, introduce some impurity (instead of declaring it is a penguin, it produces 60% likelihood it is a penguin)

+## test-train-split

+- split arbitrary based off of a random number
+- but by using a specific seed, everyone who runs the split will have the same split

 ## random forest

 - give different features and number of observations to different decision trees